-Application of Observability Analysis to Space Object Tracking Andrew D. Dianetti^{} University at Buffalo, State University of New York, Amherst, New York, 14260-4400 Ryan Weisman[†] Air Force Research Laboratory, Kirtland Air Force Base, New Mexico 87117 John L. Crassidis[‡] University at Buffalo, State University of New York, Amherst, New York, 14260-4400 An information-driven estimator is developed to allow for more accurate estimation of the orbit and appropriate parameters such as area-to-mass ratio and attitude, of a space object.
+Observability Analysis for Improved Space Object Characterization Andrew D. Dianetti^{} University at Buffalo, State University of New York, Amherst, New York, 14260-4400 Ryan Weisman[†] Air Force Research Laboratory, Kirtland Air Force Base, New Mexico 87117 John L. Crassidis[‡] University at Buffalo, State University of New York, Amherst, New York, 14260-4400 An information-driven estimator is developed to allow for more accurate estimation of the orbit and appropriate parameters, such as area-to-mass ratio and attitude, of a space object.
 From the information dilution theorem, when additional states are added to a filter with the number of observations held constant, the uncertainty in each state will increase.
 Likewise, failure to compensate for uncertainty in system states and/or parameters requires process noise compensation which increases the uncertainty of the estimate.
 The system observability can be used to determine when enough information exists to estimate additional states and which states can be appropriately estimated at that time.
-Tracking examples of space objects in multiple orbit regimes from angles-only data are presented, examining the estimation accuracy and uncertainty for orbit and orbit with area-to-mass ratio.
+Tracking examples of space objects in multiple orbit regimes from angles-only data are presented, examining the estimation accuracy and uncertainty of the orbital states, both with and without estimation of area-to-mass ratio.
 Light curve measurements of a faceted vehicle are added, and estimation of orbit and attitude is considered.
-It is shown that the proposed adaptive approach based on the observability and assessment of measurement information content performs better over the entire time period than a single filter with a constant number of states.
-I. Introduction There exists an ever-increasing need to characterize space objects for accurate prediction of motion.
-This is the foundation of space situational awareness.
-To characterize these objects, filtering techniques are used to estimate object parameters.
-The most commonly estimated states are the object's orbit, which is the most basic, yet most important attribute to estimate as it tells where the object is and where it is going - information that is paramount to accurate knowledge of the space population and its evolution.
-Due to orbital perturbations, the orbital states alone do not provide an accurate prediction of the object's position.
-Additional attributes, such as ballistic coefficient or Area-to-Mass Ratio (AMR), or attitude state and object shape, can provide a more complete picture of the object and allow for more accurate orbit propagation.
-Traditionally, in the tracking of space objects, the six orbital states plus a ballistic coefficient are estimated [1].
-However, the ballistic coefficient has limitations in that it uses a "cannonball model" which assumes the object is spherical, possessing constant AMR and reflectivity properties.
-This is seldom the case, and the effects of orbital perturbations, such as Solar Radiation Pressure (SRP), can be more accurately modeled through methods which account for the object's shape, attitude, and reflectivity properties [2].
-If light curve data, the time history of an object's measured reflectance, is available, it has been shown that attitude observability can exist [3].
-Shape estimation has been demonstrated using light curve data [4], ^{}Graduate Student, Department of Mechanical & Aerospace Engineering.
+It is shown that the proposed adaptive approach based on the observability and assessment of measurement information content performs better over the entire time period than a single filter with a constant number of states. ^{}Graduate Student, Department of Mechanical & Aerospace Engineering.
 Email: andrewdi@buffalo.edu.
 Student Member AIAA. [†]Research Aerospace Engineer, Space Vehicles Directorate.
+Senior Member AIAA.